Skip to main content

 Schmid's dissertation research is making original contributions to a number of fields.
 Her findings contest the stereotypes about Latino workers in southeastern agriculture and global circulations of labor and commodities.
 She is studying binational Latin@ family agricultural enterprises in Mexico and the southeastern U.S.

 Schmid is finding that women have an important role in these production and marketing networks, a contribution often overlooked in the literature.
-Latin@
+Latin@ entrepreneurs are

 By Gail Hairston